PostHog/posthog.com/contents/blog/writing-for-developers.md

 I don't claim to be a well-established writer.
 Amongst other things, I'm inconsistent with publishing and being British means I wrestle with US English.
 On the flipside, I've spent an embarrassingly large amount of time reading content that engineers find engaging.

 This is what I have learned thus far.
 I've created a framework for those also working at developer-focused companies, writing for the same audience as me.
+You may also [what we've learned about dev tool marketing](/blog/dev-marketing-for-startups) interesting, too.

-Disclaimer: my company doesn't care about appealing (directly) to CTOs.
+> Disclaimer: my company doesn't care about appealing (directly) to CTOs.
 If you work at Top Down Enterprise Technology Corp, just do the opposite of what I say.

 ## Be human